AstraliumDev/AstralDocs/README.md

 # Installation
 apt install zip unzip

-# Where you need to create an archive - I have a folder / home
+# Where you need to create an archive - I have a folder /home
 cd home

 # Archiving a folder/file | Can be located in any path (You specify the specific path to the folder / file that you want to archive)